therz1/Orbital-GeoMugger/README.md

 # GeoMugger
 Orbitals 2026 project
-By Lawrence and Hui Zhong
+by Lawrence and Hui Zhong

 ## Test
 <a id="readme-top"></a>